opendocsg/slw-judgments-backfill/2016_SGCA_58/report.md

 strokes of the cane) should be recalibrated in light of the totality principle so that it would not be substantially above the benchmark sentence of ten years’ imprisonment for the most serious offence

-committed. [note: 82] Further, the defence submits that Haliffie’s culpability is lower than the offenders in _PP v Tan Jun Hui_ , _Sivakumar s/o Selvarajah v Public Prosecutor_ [2014] 2 SLR 1142 (“ _Selvarajah_ ”) and _Public Prosecutor v Neo Wei Siong_ (CC 16 of 2013, unreported).
+committed. [note: 82] Further, the defence submits that Haliffie’s culpability is lower than the offenders in _PP v Tan Jun Hui_ , _Sivakumar s/o Selvarajah v Public Prosecutor_ <span class="citation">[2014] 2 SLR 1142</span> (“ _Selvarajah_ ”) and _Public Prosecutor v Neo Wei Siong_ (CC 16 of 2013, unreported).
 Finally, the defence also highlights the fact that Haliffie was under a great deal of distress over his family’s financial position, he has no antecedents, he is unlikely to re-offend and he has suffered the break-up of his marriage

 and has to be separated from his young son. [note: 83]